ultrabug/ultrabug.fr/docs/Tech Blog/2017/2017-05-16-hardening-ssh-authentication-using-yubikey-32.md

 Admin commands are allowed
 ```

 We can start generating the **Signature, Encryption and Authentication keys** on the Yubikey.
-During the process, you will be prompted alternatively for the **admin PIN and PIN**.
+During the process, you will be prompted alternatively for the **PIN and admin PIN**.

 ```bash
 gpg/card> generate